 Even after it has been granted, the validity of your European patent can be challenged centrally at the European Patent Office (EPO) by third parties.
 During these formal proceedings you present your case to a panel of three technically skilled examiners from the EPO who will look at the case from an EPO (technical) perspective and consider submissions from you and the party (or parties) attacking your patent.

 It is important to understand that formal opposition, in which contending parties are involved, is very different from examination proceedings, where both the examiner and the applicant are willing to look for allowable subject-matter.
-During opposition each argument is challenged and scrutinized by the other party and the element of surprise can be a valuable asset to both sides.
+During opposition each argument is challenged and scrutinised by the other party and the element of surprise can be a valuable asset to both sides.

 In the nine months after your European patent has been granted there is a chance that a competitor could file a notice of opposition and request revocation or substantial amendment of your patent.
 Of the patents opposed at the European Patent Office in this way, 30% are revoked, and a further 40% are reduced in scope during the course of the opposition (EPO Annual Reports).
 This leaves only 30% of opposed patents unscathed by the process.
 To help you navigate this period, NLO’s patent attorneys can help you defend your patent and assess the potential risks of limitation of your patent to your business.